Privacy buying guide

 Frequently asked questions

-What is the best privacy screen for a small garden?
+What is the best garden privacy screen for a small garden?

-Are freestanding garden privacy screens better than fence screens?
+Are freestanding garden privacy screens suitable for windy gardens?

-Can I use a garden privacy screen on a patio?
+Can I use a garden privacy screen in a rented property?

 How tall should a garden privacy screen be?

 For seated privacy, around 1.6–1.8m above the seating level is usually enough.
 Standing privacy needs more.
-In small gardens, taller screens block more light, so aim for the lowest height that gives you the privacy you actually need.
+In small gardens, taller screens block more light, so aim for the lowest height that actually blocks the sightline you're worried about rather than defaulting to the tallest option.

 Related guides